Description of Research with Mark Pugh

 (In conjunction with Kerensa Sorensen-Stowell and Susan Ward)

-I will likely accommodate 1-4 students the semester that I am the principle investigator on this combined research effort with Kerensa Sorensen-Stowell and Susan Ward.
-I will be in charge of this research project Spring Semester 2013.
-If you are interested in doing research with me or with Sister Sorensen-Stowell or Sister Ward, please come and talk to one of us.
+I was formally trained to be a physical organic chemist, which means that I am trained to study stability, bond energy, enthalpies, entropies, etc. for organic molecules in relation to their modes or mechanism of action.
+The research I will be doing will be in conjunction with Sister Kerensa Sorensen-Stowell and Sister Susan Ward.
+Each semester one of us will be the principle investigator in charge of directing the organic research group.
+I will likely accommodate 1-9 students the semester that I am the principle investigator on this combined research effort with Kerensa Sorensen-Stowell and Susan Ward.
+If you are interested in doing research with me or with Sister Sorensen-Stowell or Sister Ward, come and talk to one of us.

 Project #1: Isolation of a Furanocoumarin: Xanthotoxin from the Umbelliferae plant (aka Bishop's Flower).
 This research project was started by Dr. Pugh in an effort to isolate xanthotoxin from its natural source, Bishop's Flower.
 The molecule was used by ancient Egyptians to treat Leukoderma and other skin rashes.
 The individual that was to use this drug bathed in a bath of ground up Bishop's Flower.
 They would then lie out in the sun to treat their skin ailments.
 Today, xanthotoxin is widely used to treat T-cell lymphoma via extracorporeal photopheresis.
 The goal of the research project this fall is to increase isolated yields of xanthotoxin.
 We are also attempting to look at hydrogen-bond interactions between purified xanthotoxin and nucleotide bases in solution.